 Here are some general rules which might help you choose which to use.

 With an adjective, they can both mean 'more than normal' but especially is much more common.
 In informal English, you can use that.
 For example:

-This vocabulary isn't especially/specially difficult.
+This vocabulary isn't especially/specially/that difficult.

 Use especially to mean 'particularly' (or 'more than other things').
-It is usually used after a comma:
+It is usually used after a comma.

-I love watching films, especially horror.
+I love watching films, especially thrillers.